Eau Claire, Wisconsin: Government

 In November 1909 a movement to change the city government from the aldermanic to the commission form was launched by the West Side Boosters, the forerunners of the Water Street, Eau Claire Business Men.
 The campaign that preceded the February 15 election was heated.
 Local rallies and mass meetings were held.
 The 20 members of the common council were about equally split about the change.
 The final vote was 1,867 for change and 995 against.

 Since switching from a mayoral system in 1948, Eau Claire has had a city manager-city council form of government.
 The city council is a nonpartisan 11-member governing council consisting of five members elected from aldermanic districts in odd-numbered years, five members elected at large in even-numbered years, and an elected city council president, elected at large in odd-numbered years.

 The council's legislative meetings are held on the second and fourth Tuesday of each month.
 Public hearings are held on the Monday evenings before legislative sessions.
 All meetings are held in the City Council Chambers at City Hall in downtown Eau Claire.
 Meetings are televised live on public-access television channel 97 and digital cable channel 994 and simulcast on radio station WRFP 101.9 FM.

-Eau Claire is represented by Ron Kind in the United States House of Representatives, and by Ron Johnson and Tammy Baldwin in the United States Senate.
-Kathy Bernier and Jeff Smith represent Eau Claire in the Wisconsin State Senate, and Jesse James, Jodi Emerson, and Warren Petryk in the Wisconsin State Assembly.
+Eau Claire is represented by Derrick Van Orden in the United States House of Representatives, and by Ron Johnson and Tammy Baldwin in the United States Senate.
+Jeff Smith represents Eau Claire in the Wisconsin Senate, and Jodi Emerson and Christian Phelps in the Wisconsin State Assembly.

 Education

 Eau Claire schools are part of the Eau Claire Area School District.
 The city has two public high schools: Memorial High School and North High School; and two public charter high schools: McKinley Charter School and Technology Charter School.
-Eau Claire also has two private high schools: Catholic Regis High School and Immanuel Lutheran High School.

-Eau Claire is home to two public colleges (University of Wisconsin–Eau Claire and the Chippewa Valley Technical College) and a private college (Immanuel Lutheran College).

 There are 13 elementary schools and three middle schools in the Eau Claire Area School District.
 In addition, there is the Chippewa Valley Montessori Charter School, which follows the teaching of Maria Montessori.
+Eau Claire also has two private high schools: Regis High School and Immanuel Lutheran High School.

+Eau Claire is home to two public colleges (University of Wisconsin–Eau Claire and the Chippewa Valley Technical College) and a private college (Immanuel Lutheran College).